 Students work together to take care of the school

-I'm not just talking about Brazil, but first world countries where tourists who traveled to Japan were impressed to see vending machines on the street.
-Some even asked the Japanese how this was possible, the Japanese did not even understand the question.
+I’m not just talking about Brazil, but about first-world countries where tourists who traveled to Japan were impressed to see vending machines on the street.
+Some even asked the Japanese how this was possible, and the Japanese didn’t even understand the question.

-When a Japanese man was asked how it is possible for young people not to vandalize, steal or buy drinks from vending machines, the answer was simple: "Because they know better than to." (although some minors buy beers in konbini).
+When a Japanese person was asked how it is possible that young people do not vandalize, steal, or buy drinks from vending machines, the answer was simple: “Because they know they shouldn’t.” (even though some minors buy beers at konbini).

-All over the world children are taught what they should and should not do, but unfortunately in most countries they are attracted to doing what is wrong.
+All over the world, children are taught what they should or shouldn’t do, but unfortunately, in most countries, they are drawn to do what is wrong.
 This is a cultural difference that stands out in Japan, and that is undeniable!

 What makes Japan such a safe country?

-It reminded me of one strange story I witnessed
+This reminded me of a strange account I witnessed

-This sentence seems kind of ironic, but it's really one of the points to make about Japan's security.
-We know that in every country there are criminals, but even though Japan has the biggest Mafia in the world, it contributes to the country's security.
+This phrase seems a kind of irony, but it is really one of the points to highlight about Japan’s safety.
+We know that in every country there are criminals, but even though Japan has the largest Mafia in the world, it collaborates for the safety of the country.

-The police coexist with the Yakuza, unfortunately this causes some crimes to end up not being solved or disclosed.
-But generally the yakuza does not commit crimes against law-abiding citizens, in fact the yakuza has appeared several times doing charities and saving people.
+The police coexist with the Yakuza; unfortunately, this means that some crimes end up not being solved or reported.
+But generally, the yakuza does not commit crimes against law-abiding citizens; in fact, the yakuza has appeared several times doing charity and saving people.

-Usually the yakuza works by providing 'services' that may not be considered desirable by the majority of society, but usually they are responsible for the security of various locations for some monthly fee.
+Generally, the yakuza works by providing ‘services’ that may not be considered desirable by most of society, but they are usually responsible for the security of various places for a monthly fee.

-Although they sometimes deal with things impolitely, perhaps even violently, you won't have any problems with the Yakuza unless you look for it.
-They will not break into your house to steal, nor will they rob you in the street.
+Although they sometimes resolve things in an unrefined, perhaps even violent manner, you won’t have any problems with the Yakuza unless you seek them out.
+They won’t invade your home to steal, nor will they mug you on the street.

 What makes Japan such a safe country?